benmvp/slides/2017/reactrally/fiber.md

 - Adjacent JSX elements is also an error in React 16
 - Because it result in invalid JavaScript
 - However, React 16 allows returning an array from a component!
-- Arrays, like strings, weren't allowed as return values in React 15
+- Arrays weren't allowed as return values in React 15
 - You could use arrays w/in JSX, but not as component return values
-- We can get rid of so many container `<div>`s
+- We can get rid of so many enclosing `<div>`s
 - Unique `key` is needed (to hide warning)
 - Wrapping JSX in parentheses, but this isn't necessary
 - Whenever I use JSX in the midst of regular JSX I surround in parentheses to indicate different "context"